-An estate planning lawyer in Memphis, TN that families depend on from Patterson Bray understands that estate planning can be a sensitive topic since you are planning for what happens after you pass on.
+An estate planning lawyer in Memphis, TN whom families depend on from Patterson Bray understands that estate planning can be a sensitive topic since you are planning for what happens after you pass on.
 For many people, it is a complex topic, and it is often delayed until later on in life.
 There is a common misconception that estate planning is reserved only for the wealthy.
 What many people don’t know is that estate planning is a relevant topic for anyone with cash or assets.
 The purpose of an estate plan is to have your wishes respected and executed so that your loved ones and assets can be taken care of.
 A living trust is just one way you can preserve your values and assets after your passing.
 Whether your estate is big or small, you must write a living trust if you want your legacy protected and passed onto future generations of those you love the most.
 Rest assured that we have the compassion and experience needed to support you as you create an official living trust.

-At Patterson Bray, an estate planning lawyer Memphis, TN families trust has advised many clients who are working on their estate plan.
+At Patterson Bray, an estate planning lawyer in Memphis, TN families trust has advised many clients who are working on their estate plans.
 The estate planning process can be tricky.
 There are a number of approaches to it, but what you decide to include in your estate plan is up to your particular values, interests, and whether or not there are loved ones that you intend to pass your assets along to.
 Whether you are just starting your first draft or need to update an old and outdated one, we can help ensure all your bases are covered.
 We can help you continually update your estate plan when necessary.
 Thinking about the future and how to best manage your estate after your passing is not always simple or clear.
-Making plans for after death is not really what you would call having a “good time” per se, however, the alternative would be risking your legacy going through the hoops of probate court where the government has more of a say in handling your assets.
+Making plans for after death is not really what you would call having a “good time” per se, however, the alternative would be risking your legacy by going through the hoops of probate court where the government has more of a say in handling your assets.

 If your estate does end up in probate court because you lacked an estate plan, this means more stress and frustration for your loved ones who will already be struggling after your passing.
 Not having an estate plan established can lead to family conflicts or other third parties attempting to seize a part of your wealth or one or more of your assets.
 Hiring an estate planning lawyer in Memphis, TN that clients can confide in can help you achieve a sense of relief knowing that the distribution of your wealth is prepared for.

 Probate court entails establishing the validity of a written will, distributing assets, settling debts, and more.
 Most people want to avoid probate if possible, as they prefer not to have the court handle any element of their assets.
-This is understandable, since the court may handle your estate much differently than what you would prefer.
-For example; when it comes to various assets that may be discussed and assessed, when involving a loved one who is deceased, different court systems may come forth with different types of compensations, they may see some assets as less valuable than others, and more.
+This is understandable, since the court may handle your estate much differently than you would prefer.
+For example; when it comes to various assets that may be discussed and assessed when involving a loved one who is deceased, different court systems may come forth with different types of compensations, they may see some assets as less valuable than others, and more.
 These are some of the reasons why families may not entirely trust aspects pertaining to probate, within a court system.

 Moreover, probate is often costly and frequently results in an immediate devaluing of the estate.
 This is because, in most circumstances, probate will cost the estate around 5% in expenses.
 Secondly, probate can postpone dependents or heirs from receiving funds in the estate for several years.
 This would especially cause issues with families that are looking to get an estate planning lawyer situation resolved in a quick manner.
 To avoid this issue, it is recommended that you have an estate plan so that your specified wishes can be carried out.

-Our lawyer may suggest that if you have a book collection, family heirlooms, a box of photographs, a journal, or other items that have sentimental value, to not forget about them in your estate plan.
-Our lawyers understand the value of personal items, when it comes to estate planning.
+Our lawyer may suggest that if you have a book collection, family heirlooms, a box of photographs, a journal, or other items that have sentimental value, do not forget about them in your estate plan.
+Our lawyers understand the value of personal items when it comes to estate planning.
 Thus, they should be some of the items that come first and foremost.
 We all have belongings that are of particular significance to our lives but may not look the same to another person.
 Listing these in your estate plan gives you the chance to think about what means the most to you.
-There may be certain individuals that you would like to pass your possessions to.
+There may be certain individuals that you would like to pass your possessions.
 To make sure your possessions are taken care of, you may want to name people that you think would best appreciate them.
 This way they are not discarded and actually go to people who will value them as much as you do.
 The expensive and sentimental belongings and how you want them distributed must be clearly outlined, so there is no confusion.

 Most people choose their significant others, children, and other close family members as beneficiaries.
-As an estate planning lawyer Memphis, TN clients trust may explain, it is common for people to list relatives that mean the most to them as beneficiaries of their assets.
+As an estate planning lawyer in Memphis, TN clients trust may explain, it is common for people to list relatives that mean the most to them as beneficiaries of their assets.
 But, you can also include friends and charitable organizations if you’d like!
-This is often overlooked by many people working on their estate plan.
-If there are certain charities, organizations or causes that are meaningful to you, make sure to make note of them in your plan.
+This is often overlooked by many people working on their estate plans.
+If there are certain charities, organizations, or causes that are meaningful to you, make sure to make note of them in your plan.
 Think about how you want to organize your donations to those specified causes.
 Whether you have certain individuals or causes in mind, make sure to name and list each of them in your estate plan so no one is left off.
 Think about the people who would love getting something special of yours to remind them of you for years to come, after you have passed away.

 If you have an abundance of assets and belongings, then this stage may take some time.
 You want to write a list of all the assets you own, including tangible and intangible items.
 For instance, you need to include your vehicles, boats, homes, property, life insurance policies, stocks, bonds, jewelry, and anything else of value to you (whether monetarily or sentimental).
-What creating a list does, is it aids in assessing organization.
+What creating a list does, is it aids in assessing an organization.
 Thus, a family can better understand why some assets are tangible, why others are intangible, and how that relates to the process of estate planning as a whole.
-An example of tangible assets, would be that of books and gifts, in honoring a loved one.
+An example of tangible assets would be of books and gifts, in honoring a loved one.
 Meanwhile, intangible assets are those that focus on virtual assets, such as bank account funds.
-Overall, it is strongly recommended that you begin the estate planning process early, especially if you have a long list of assets that needs to be listed.
-For some certain items, it may take additional time to decide how you want them to be taken care of.
+Overall, it is strongly recommended that you begin the estate planning process early, especially if you have a long list of assets that need to be listed.
+For certain items, it may take additional time to decide how you want them to be taken care of.

 Once you have completed the first two steps, then you will move on to combining these lists.
 Use your list of beneficiaries to assign what assets you want them to have after you have passed away.
-Keep in mind that if you have certain people listed on your life insurance or other policies that you may need to make changes, so everything matches.
+Keep in mind that if you have certain people listed on your life insurance or other policies you may need to make changes, so everything matches.
 An estate planning lawyer Memphis, TN families, rely on can give you information about how to make edits to such policies if needed.

 It would help if you found paperwork related to your assets, so the person distributing these things for you to beneficiaries doesn’t encounter road bumps.
 You want your plan to be as clear as possible to avoid confusion and prevent conflicts between different parties, such as family members.
 Gather documentation such as titles, stock certificates, policies, deeds, etc. You can share these with your lawyer at Patterson Bray, as he or she helps you finalize your living trust.